FIESTA

 Now, we can of course fit a different model to estimate basal area.

-In this case, we choose to use dem to predict basal area with an
+In this case, we choose to use dem to predict dry above ground biomass

 package.